 - Exposure to toxins

-What Are The Types Of Fatty Liver Disease?
+What Are the Types of Fatty Liver Diseases?

 Alcoholic Fatty Liver Disease (AFLD)

 You may not experience any fatty liver symptoms in the initial stages of both NAFLD and AFLD.
-You may come to know about your fatty liver when you do medical tests for some other health issues.
-Fatty liver can damage liver cells for years or even decades without causing any symptoms.
+You may come to know about it when you do medical tests for some other health issues, because it can damage liver cells for years or even decades without causing any symptoms.

 - General weakness or fatigue